bazelbuild/bazel/site/docs/remote-execution-rules.md

     `runfiles` tree, creating environment variables, and similar actions, as they may behave unexpectedly on the remote execution platform.

+To help find potential non-hermetic behavior you can use [Workspace rules log](/workspace-log.md).

 If an external dependency executes specific operations dependent on the host platform, we recommend splitting those operations between `WORKSPACE` and build rules as follows: